 The Application Process

-While every university will have their own separate application, many universities have joined the online application website: Common Application.
+Most colleges and universities have joined the online application website: Common Application.

 All schools will require an official transcript.
 Be sure to contact your counselor about sending transcripts to all of the universities on your list.

 Most college applications have an application fee.
 If you cannot afford the application fees, see your high school counselor to receive a fee waiver.
 Waivers are awarded on the basis of family financial hardship.
 Some colleges will waive your application fee if you contact the admissions office and explain that you cannot afford it.
 For more information on college application fee waivers, see these college application fee waiver FAQS.

 Offer a Glimpse

 Glimpse is a service that allows you to literally insert your voice into the application process through a 90-second video statement that can be submitted to as many colleges as you like.
 While not a necessary part of the application process, providing a Glimpse is an opportunity to help college admissions counselors get to know you better outside of what is contained in your traditional application materials.
 Glimpse is free to many users.
 Head to their FAQ page to learn more, including how to receive a fee waiver.

 Once you find the schools that are a good fit you can begin the application process.
 Most colleges have an online application, but some require paper applications for specific programs.

 Many colleges require students to test their skills in order to determine what college course level best fits where you are academically.
 Accuplacer is a commonly used assessment.
 If you are required to take the Accuplacer test, prepare in advance using College Board’s free practice questions and study app.
 Community College of Philadelphia also offers free online math prep.